alvinlicode/alvinlicode.github.io/_posts/2025-12-17-supermileage.md

 - Parent schematic includes the LTE modem and 12V power input

-# Telemetry CAN and RS232
+# Telemetry RS232
 ![CAN and RS323](/assets/images/Telemetry_CAN.png){: .w-75 .mx-auto .d-block }

-- MCP 2515 SPI to CAN controller allows the microcontroller to interface with the CAN bus
+- MAX3232 allows the MCU's UART to interface with the computer by conversion to RS232 protocol

 # I2C Peripherals
 ![I2C Sensors](/assets/images/Telemetry_I2C.png){: .w-75 .mx-auto .d-block }